 Gaining the “Wheat State” nickname in the early 20th century, Kansas continues to surpass the other states in wheat production.
 It’s the first grain the state was able to produce in high numbers.
 Other grains in terms of what Kansas is known for are corn, soybean, and sorghum.

-With the millions of bushels of these grains produced and distributed throughout the country, the state ranked number one in the 2017 Census of Agriculture for grain production.
+With the millions of bushels of these grains produced and distributed throughout the country, the state ranked high in the 2017 Census of Agriculture for grain production.

 Cattle and Calf Meat

 Kansas facts confirm that it’s the second-largest cattle and calf meat producer in the US.
 This was all thanks to a hub for herding and trails for shipping in the late 1800s when demand for beef cattle increased.

 Unlike grains and meat, Kansas produced cotton in a later year around the 1990s, all thanks to the passing of the 1995 Farm Bill.
 It gave farmers the freedom to grow any crop while still receiving benefits.